 Portfolio of work formatted into a single high-quality PDF file of 10-15 pages (10MB max.).

-Applicants will be notified by email of the results, and winners will be announced on our website in spring 2019.
+Applicants will be notified by email of the results, and winners will be announced on our website.